-Weak evidence from several laboratory studies suggests that applying garlic to the skin might improve acne.
-However, as no rigorous studies in patients exist, we really still don't know whether it will help.
+All of these could hypothetically help reduce acne, but the key word here is "hypothetically."
+We only have weak evidence from several laboratory studies to suggest that applying garlic to the skin might improve acne.
+Since no studies in real patients exist, we still don't know for sure whether it will help.

-CAUTION - Garlic can burn the skin: In some people, applying garlic to the skin can cause irritation or burns.
-If you decide to try garlic, test it on a small spot on your inner elbow for a few days first.
-If you do not react, try it in a small spot on your jawline for a few days, and see if you react there.
+CAUTION - Garlic Can Burn the Skin: In some people, applying garlic to the skin can cause irritation or burns.
+If you decide to try topical garlic, test it on a small spot on your inner elbow first.
+If you do not react, try it in a small spot on your jawline, and see if you react there.
 If you still do not react, it may be safe to proceed on larger areas of your skin.
 However, even then, stay very careful and only apply it for short periods of time.

 There is currently no evidence that taking garlic orally has any effect on acne.